Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: The EMd theory

 where $F_{\mu\nu}=\partial_\mu A_\nu -\partial_\nu A_\mu$ is the electromagnetic tensor.
 The variation of the action (\ref{Acao}) with respect to $ g ^ {\mu \nu} $, $ A_\mu $ and $ \phi $ results in the following equation of motion,

-This theory allows the existence of black hole solutions which are for asymptotically flat.
-These solutions describe regular black holes with a non-degenerate event horizon and were obtained by Gibbons and Maeda 33 years ago\cite{gibbons1988black}.
-In the case of electrostatic solution, the metric and matter fields are given by
+This theory allows black hole solutions, which are asymptotically flat.
+These solutions described regular black holes with a non-degenerate event horizon and were obtained by Gibbons and Maeda about 30 years ago\cite{gibbons1988black}.
+In the case of an electrostatic solution, the metric and matter fields are given by

-where $ \phi_{\infty} $ is the value of $ \phi $ at infinity.
-Besides, the mass $M$ and the electric charge $Q$ the addition of the dilaton introduces a new global quantity called dilatonic charge \cite{garfinkle1991charged}.
-This charge is calculated as
+The ADM mass is $M$ and the ADM electric charge is $Q$.
+The dilaton field introduces a new global quantity called dilatonic charge \cite{garfinkle1991charged},

-where the 2-volume form is $d\Sigma_ \a = \eta_\a \sqrt{-h} d ^ 3x $ and $ \eta_\a = f ^ {1/2} (0,1,0,0) $ is the normal vector to the surface $ \Sigma $ ( $ ||\eta ^ \mu || = -1 $).
+where the 2-volume form is $d\Sigma_{\alpha} = \eta_{\alpha} \sqrt{-h} d ^ 3x $ and $ \eta_{\alpha} = f ^ {1/2} (0,1,0,0) $ is the normal vector to the surface $ \Sigma$ ( $||\eta ^{\mu}||^2 = -1 $).